 Math Concepts: The ‘Big Three’

-Surprisingly, there aren’t many actual ‘math concepts’ that students need to master at each grade level.
+Surprisingly, there are only a few core ‘math concepts’ that students need to master at each grade level.
 In fact, all the math concepts we teach in school can be grouped into three categories:

 These three categories are interrelated.
 For example, a fraction is both a number and an operation.
 And an equation is a relationship that contains numbers and operations.